peterhry/peterhrynkow.com/_posts/2018-08-01-firebase-with-create-react-app.md

 <script src="/__/firebase/init.js"></script>
 ```

-Once deployed to Firebase Hosting, your app will be automagically configured for the current project environment.
+Once deployed to Firebase Hosting, your app will be automatically configured for the target project environment.

 You might be wondering about that `/__` directory.
 Since this path only exists in the Firebase Hosting environment, you’ll need to tell the React development server how to handle these requests.
 Just add this entry to your `package.json` file: